 We offer a variety of workshops and education sessions to parents, caregivers, therapists, teachers, and educational assistants.
-View our Workshop Schedule to learn more about the sessions, and fill out a registration form to register.
+View our Workshop Descriptions to learn more about the sessions, and fill out a registration form to register.

 We are also home to Manitoba’s largest public lending library of adapted books and take-away language learning kits.
 We have more than 700 children’s picture books available to anyone to borrow.
 Picture communication symbols have been added to the text to help with learning and comprehension.
 Learn more about the SCRC Library in the Loan Programs section of our website.

 The Alternative and Augmentative Communication (AAC) Program helps families of children whose speaking abilities are impaired, preventing the natural development of verbal and non-verbal communication.
 First, our team will assess your child’s current communication and cognitive abilities.
 Then, we will work with you to make a communication home program that is just right for your child and family.
 You will be given helpful communication materials.
 They may include picture symbols and/or speech generating devices.
 We will work with Occupational Therapists to get switches, mounting hardware and other environmental control technology when children cannot point to or touch the materials or devices, to give them access to the pictured language materials.
 Together we will make a ‘just right’ communication solution for your child.